carlalbc/BIO634_2018/Day2_RNAseq.md

 # Diferential analysis: Comparison between DESEq and edgeR

-Install the libraries
+## Step 1: Install the libraries

 ```
 sudo R
 source("https://bioconductor.org/biocLite.R")
 biocLite(c("VennDiagram", "DESeq","edgeR"))
 ```

-- Open **rstudio** by typing *rstudio* in the command-line
+## Step 2: Open **rstudio** by typing *rstudio* in the command-line

-- You can always copy&paste, but it is important that you understand what you are doing... go through pieces of the module instead of everything at once.
-Start by loading the libraries:
+- You can always copy&paste, but it is important that you understand what you are doing... go through chunks of the modules instead of everything at once.
+Each module is separated by a *#* which denotes a "comment" on the script.

+- Start by loading the libraries:

 ```